helidon-io/helidon/docs/config/io.helidon.data.clients.jdbc.properties.jdbc.ParameterCountCacheConfig.md

 <td>
 <code>4096</code>
 </td>
-<td>Maximum SQL string length admitted to the parameter count cache in UTF-16 code units</td>
+<td>The maximum SQL string length admitted to the parameter count cache must be a positive number of UTF-16 code units and its product with the cache capacity must not exceed 16,777,216 code units, but SQL longer than this value remains executable and is scanned without being retained</td>
 </tr>
 </tbody>
 </table>